 In the following window select POP or IMAP and go ahead.

 Now type in your name (this name will be displayed in the emails you send) and email address.
-As the account type select IMAP and as incoming mail server type type in imap.gmail.com.
-Outgoing mail server (SMTP) is going to be smtp.gmail.com.
+As the account type select IMAP and as incoming mail server type in imap.gmail.com.
+The outgoing mail server (SMTP) is going to be smtp.gmail.com.
 Also, you should fill the Logon information form and then click on More Settings.

 The option Require logon using Secure Password Authentication (SPA) should not be checked, because this is a proprietary Microsoft protocol based on NTLM authentication, which is not supported by Gmail.

 Go to Outgoing Server and tick on “My outgoing server (SMTP) requires authentication”.

 Now, go to Advanced and change some mail server settings.
-Select SSL to encrypt your connection for Incoming server (IMAP) by selecting from the drop-down list.
+Select SSL to encrypt your connection for the Incoming server (IMAP) by selecting from the drop-down list.
 The port number for IMAP should be 993.
 For the outgoing SMTP server select TLS as an encryption protocol and change the port number from 25 to 587.
 Click on Ok and go ahead.

 Now you can see, that there is the same form we have earlier.
 We still cannot connect to Gmail, but the error is not the same.

 So, as explained in the beginning, this issue occurs due to the fact that you have not enabled the basic authentication for your Gmail account.
-The fact is that since July 15, 2014, Google has strengthened the protection of accounts by blocking applications that use a simple validation for access the Gmail mailbox (such as Outlook).
+The fact is that since July 15, 2014, Google has strengthened the protection of accounts by blocking applications that use simple validation for access the Gmail mailbox (such as Outlook).
 Currently, Outlook does not support OAuth and 2-Step Verification, so the only way to allow a connection for Gmail via Outlook is to use App-Specific Password.
 You can enable this feature only on Google Account webpage.